 In summary, all non-transit projects have some component to improve safety.
 12% of intersections that exceed an average of 2.51 crashes have projects in the fiscally constrained portion of the TIP working to achieve safety improvements.
 Eighty (80%) of transit projects are working towards improving the transit ULB.
+There are no TIP projects as part of the interstate system.
+The MPO currently has a 100% reliability rating for the interstate and a 99.4% rating for the non-interstate NHS.
+The MPO has no reason to believe the reliability targets will not be met.
+There are no NHS bridge projects in the TIP and one NHS pavement project.
 The MPO uses information provided by project sponsors to determine if projects are working towards improving individual targets.
-Based on information available, the projects appear to be helping the MPO meet the targets set in T2040.
+Based on information available, the projects and/or ongoing operations are meeting the targets set in T2040.